politeauthority/automox-worklets/reverse-shell-ubuntu/README.md

 :warning: **PLEASE BE AWARE:** Running SSH servers explicity as described in this README can be very dangerous and is not recommended.
 This script overly simplifies the nuiances of running a public SSH server.
 (Hopefully in time I can create more secure examples.)

-:warning: Because this script is in it's infancy, it's recommended to attatch this worklet to only one device at a time for now.
+:warning: **ONE DEVICE AT A TIME:** Because this script is in it's infancy, it's recommended to attatch this worklet to only one device at a time for now.
 ## What You Will Need
  - A device running the Automox agent (Ubuntu 18.04).
  - A server publicly available running SSH.
 Note: In order to forward traffic, your SSH server will have to have the config value `AllowTcpForwarding yes` set in your `sshd_config`, typically found in `/etc/ssh/sshd_config`